 Water

-We commit to becoming water positive in 2030.
+We have set a goal to become water positive in 2030.

 Becoming water positive